pyserial/pyserial/documentation/pyserial.rst

 pyserial
 --------
 This installs a package that can be used from Python (``import serial``).

-The Python pywin32 library needs to be installed on Windows.

 To install the module for all users on the system, administrator rights (root) is required..